joraco-dev/prometeo/README.md

 In front of natural disasters, such as Wildfires, PROMETEO tries to protect those who protect us, the firefighters.

-With our solution, we've developed a prototype sensor which sends basic telemetry (temperature, humidity and smoke concentration), these data is processed by a machine learning algorithm which will be able to predict if the health of the firefighter is ok, will be in danger or if it's in danger.
+With our solution, we've developed a prototype sensor which sends basic telemetry (temperature, humidity and smoke concentration).
+These data is processed by a machine learning algorithm which is able to predict if the health of the firefighter is ok, will be in danger or if it's in danger.

 So, let us explain how we achieved this through this readme.

 [Project website](https://github.com/joraco-dev/prometeo)

-## The solution in a glance
+## The solution at a glance

 ![alt text](https://github.com/joraco-dev/prometeo/blob/master/content/Presentation.png)